jnccd/nixos-config/README.md

 ## Installation

 > [!WARNING]
-> Since I am always chaning the config this is pretty much out of date all the time :)
+> Since I am always changing the config this is pretty much out of date all the time :)

 1. Use the nixos iso installer to get the basic system
 2. `sudo nixos-generate-config`